Planned Gifts: Part of your Legacy

-Holy Family retreatant Peter Carey has attended retreats and programs for some 15 years.
+Holy Family retreatant Peter Carey has attended retreats and programs for over 15 years.
 A retired insurance executive with four grown children, Peter says, “A retreat gives me the opportunity to reflect on my relationship with the Lord and on what I’ve been given and how I can better use it.
 I’ve fallen off the horse every so often, and Holy Family has grounded me, not once but several times, and I’m very grateful.”

 In 2003, to help ensure Holy Family’s future, Peter changed his will to include Holy Family.
 “It was simple: I went to my attorney who put a codicil in my will.”